-i) Market Risk Overview
+i) Market Risk

+Overview

-Market risk is the risk of loss arising from adverse changes in interest rates, foreign currency exchange rates, equity prices, commodity prices and other relevant parameters, such as market volatilities and correlations.
-The Bank defines its market risk as potential changes in the fair values of financial instruments in response to market movements.
-A typical transaction will be exposed to a number of different market risks.
+Market risk is the risk of loss arising from fair-valued financial instruments in response to adverse changes in interest rates, credit spreads, foreign currency exchange rates, equity and commodity prices, and other relevant parameters, such as market volatilities and correlations.
+A typical transaction or position in financial instruments may be exposed to a number of different market risk factors.

 The Bank has policies and processes in place to ensure that market risk is captured, accurately modelled and reported, and effectively managed.
-Trading and non-trading portfolios are managed at various organisational levels, from the overall risk positions at the Bank level down to specific portfolios.
+Trading and non-trading portfolios are managed at various organisational levels, from the specific positions up to the overall risk positions at the Bank level.
 The Bank uses market risk measurement and management methods in line with regulatory and industry standards.
 These include general tools capable of calculating comparable risk metrics across the Bank's many activities and focused tools that can specifically model the unique characteristics of certain instruments or portfolios.
 The tools are used for internal market risk management, internal market risk reporting and external disclosure purposes.
-The principal portfolio measurement methodologies are Value-at-Risk ('VaR') and scenario analysis.
-The risk management techniques and policies are regularly reviewed to ensure they remain appropriate.
+The principal portfolio measurement tools are Value-at-Risk ('VaR'), scenario analysis and sensitivity analysis, which complement each other in measuring the market risk at the Bank's level.
+The Bank regularly reviews the risk management techniques and policies to ensure they remain appropriate.